MurhafMoussa/typed_form_fields/CONTRIBUTING.md

 ### Core Branches

 - **main:** This branch represents the latest stable, published version on pub.dev.
 All commits on main are tagged with a version number (e.g., v1.2.3).
 Never commit directly to this branch.
-- **develop:** This is the primary development branch.
+- **development:** This is the primary development branch.
 It contains the code for the next upcoming release.
 All new features are merged into this branch.

 ### Temporary Branches

 - **feature/<feature-name>:** For developing new features.
-  - Branched from: develop
+  - Branched from: development
-  - Merged into: develop
+  - Merged into: development
   - Example: feature/add-autocomplete-field
 - **hotfix/<fix-name>:** For fixing critical bugs in a published version.
   - Branched from: main
-  - Merged into: both main and develop
+  - Merged into: both main and development
   - Example: hotfix/fix-date-picker-crash

 ## Pull Request Process